Last updated: September 21, 2023

-Burp Scanner can scan JSON-based API definitions for vulnerabilities.
+Burp Scanner can scan API definitions that are based on either JSON or YAML for vulnerabilities.
 This enables you to discover a larger potential attack surface in your applications.

 API scanning works in a similar way to web page scanning, but instead of crawling for web content Burp Scanner crawls for exposed API endpoints.
 Burp Scanner then audits these endpoints using the same configurations and techniques that it uses when scanning web pages.

 If required, you can disable API scanning by deselecting the Parse API definitions crawl option in the Miscellaneous section of your scan configuration.

 By default, Burp Scanner attempts to scan any API definitions that it encounters as part of its regular crawling activity.
 You can also provide the URL of an API definition explicitly when launching a scan.

 Burp Scanner needs to be able to parse an API definition in order to scan it.

 Burp Scanner can only parse definitions that meet the following requirements:

 - The specification of the API definition must be OpenAPI version 3.x.x, and based on either JSON or YAML.